How to make Word documents accessible

 NVDA is a full screen reader and the most used screen reader for Microsoft devices (WebAIM).

-If you work for the council, download NVDA for free through the Software Centre on your Microsoft device.
+Council staff can download NVDA for free in the Software Centre on your Microsoft device.

 Documents designed only for print

-Documents designed to be printed or folded can be hard to read and use online.
-They do not usually have an accessible layout and visual reading order.
+Documents designed primarily for print can be difficult to read and use online.
+They often do not have a logical reading order or accessible layout.

 For example:

-If you want to publish an inaccessible document on our websites, you must:
+If you publish a print-focused document online, you must:

-- be able to prove there's a demand for a printable version and that publishing it online will benefit people
+- be able to evidence demand and explain why publishing it online benefits users

 Example: Calendar PDF on the School holiday and term dates information web page

-The service has evidenced through surveys that schools want a printable version for their outdoor notice boards and parents want one to print out at home.
+Surveys show that schools need a printable version for notice boards and parents want a version to print at home.

 The link text for the printable version on our website reads 'Download a printable version of the school holiday calendar 2024 to 2025 [PDF].'.